xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Logging.rst

 .. hint::

-	Be sure to read :ref:`t3api:logging-configuration` to fine-tune your configuration on any production website.
+	Be sure to read :ref:`Configuration of the logging system <t3coreapi:logging-configuration>` to fine-tune your configuration on any production website.